 Together with Dirk-Jan Koch and Francis Weyzig, I have published an article in the Journal of International Accounting, Auditing and Taxation.
 The article is about the quality of tax reports by NGOs in the tax avoidance debate.
-I am really proud of this; my first proper peer-reviewed article!
-Hopefully it will prove useful.

 In recent years, there have been substantial efforts to combat corporate tax avoidance.
 These efforts have been propelled in part by mediatized case studies, conducted by non-governmental organizations (NGOs) and other groups, on the tax avoidance practices of multinational enterprises.
 These case studies have been criticized because they allegedly lack quality, but this criticism has not been assessed academically.